millsjdm56/ExamFunction/README.md

 # PythonFunction
-Used for Hands-on Lab Practices and PBT Exams
+Used for Hands-on OCI Lab Practices and PBT Exams